dfelinto/blender-manual/rigging/armatures/editing/properties.rst

 To parent and/or connect bones, you can:

-- In a 3D view, select the bone and *then* its future parent, and hit :kbd:`ctrl-P` (or :menuselection:`Armature --> Parent --> Make Parent…`).
+- In a 3D view, select the bone and *then* its future parent, and hit :kbd:`ctrl-P` (or :menuselection:`Armature --> Parent --> Make Parent...`).
 In the small :guilabel:`Make Parent` menu that pops up, choose :guilabel:`Connected` if you want the child to be connected to its parent, else click on :guilabel:`Keep Offset`.
 If you have selected more than two bones, they will all be parented to the last selected one.
 If you only select one already-parented bone, or all selected bones are already parented to the last selected one, your only choice is to connect them, if not already done.
-If you select only one non-parented bone, you'll get the :guilabel:`Need selected bone(s)` error message…
+If you select only one non-parented bone, you'll get the :guilabel:`Need selected bone(s)` error message...

    *With this method, the newly-children bones won't be scaled nor rotated - they will just be translated if you chose to connect them to their parent's tip.*